theHsEdition/PatrickHanus.com/_projects/other-peoples-lives.md

 ---

-# Other People's Lives - A Podcast
+## Other People's Lives - A Podcast

+Coming soon to video and DVD.